Best off-grid solar systems

 Choosing an off-grid solar power system for your home is not easy, as off-grid systems are far more complicated than standard grid-connected solar systems.
 This article highlights the important factors that must be considered and describes the various off-grid systems available.
 We also explain why a good quality off-grid inverter is vital to building a reliable system.
 Finally, we will dive into the available batteries and determine which systems best suit different applications.

 Many people believe off-grid solar systems can be easily put together.
 This may be true in the case of a small caravan or cabin, but larger off-grid systems used to power homes and businesses can cost tens of thousands of dollars and be problematic if designed incorrectly.
-This is why off-grid systems should be carefully sized by an experienced off-grid professional, taking into account the household loads, maximum demand, solar irradiance, and system losses.
+This is why off-grid systems should be carefully sized and designed by an experienced off-grid professional, taking into account the household loads, maximum demand, solar irradiance, and system losses.

 The five main parts of an off-grid system